tonytvo/blog-generator/content/blog/mindset-new-psychology-success/index.md

 # CRISIS

-1. That Which Goeth Up and Up and Up Doth Not Goeth More Up and More Up and More Up Forever and Ever and Ever.
-The Great Recession was the byproduct of many factors— collectively the failure of commonsense to counter the bizarre projections of supposedly hypersmart people.
-Will it happen again?
-Of course, just in another form.
-If we could realize cyclicality is an immutable fact, regardless of measures to prevent it, we'd be a lot better off.
+- **That Which Goeth Up and Up and Up Doth Not Goeth More Up and More Up and More Up Forever and Ever and Ever**.
-If you/we want answers, we'd do no better than to ingest Vanguard Mutual Fund Group founder John Bogle's amazing book … Enough.
-Rather than try to provide a clever summary of the book, I'll let the chapter titles do the work for me.
-Here's a sample:
+- John Bogle's amazing book … Enough.
+Rather than try to provide a clever summary of the book,
-"Too Much Cost, Not Enough Value"
+  - "Too Much Cost, Not Enough Value"
-"Too Much Speculation, Not Enough Investment"
+  - "Too Much Speculation, Not Enough Investment"
-"Too Much Complexity, Not Enough Simplicity"
+  - "Too Much Complexity, Not Enough Simplicity"
-"Too Much Counting, Not Enough Trust"
+  - "Too Much Counting, Not Enough Trust"
-"Too Much Business Conduct, Not Enough Professional Conduct" "Too Much Salesmanship, Not Enough Stewardship"
+  - "Too Much Business Conduct, Not Enough Professional Conduct"
+  - "Too Much Salesmanship, Not Enough Stewardship"
-"Too Much Focus on Things, Not Enough Focus on Commitment" "Too Many Twenty-first Century Values, Not Enough Eighteenth-Century Values" "Too Much 'Success,' Not Enough Character"
+  - "Too Much Focus on Things, Not Enough Focus on Commitment"
+  - "Too Many Twenty-first Century Values, Not Enough Eighteenth-Century Values"
+  - "Too Much 'Success,' Not Enough Character"
-As to the overarching theme of the book, Mr. Bogle begins with this vignette: "At a party given by a billionaire on Shelter Island, Kurt Vonnegut informs his pal, Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch-22 over its whole history.
+- As to the overarching theme of the book, Mr. Bogle begins with this vignette: "At a party given by a billionaire on Shelter Island, Kurt Vonnegut informs his pal, Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch-22 over its whole history.
 Heller responds, 'Yes, but I have something he will never have ... enough.'"
 Enough said.

-1. Good Things (Especially in Bad Times?)
-Come in Threes.
-As the crisis unfolded, the troika of Paulson-Bernanke and Geithner worked together in unconventional ways (friction-free communication, try something quick and if it fails reverse course quickly) which hold important lessons for all crises:
+- **Good Things (Especially in Bad Times?)
+Come in Threes**.
+  - As the crisis unfolded, the troika of Paulson-Bernanke and Geithner worked together in unconventional ways (friction-free communication, try something quick and if it fails reverse course quickly) which hold important
-6
+  - lessons for all crises:
-(1) Concoct an authoritarian control group that numbers three.
+  - (1) Concoct an authoritarian control group that numbers three.
 I am anti-authoritarian to the core, but there are rare exceptions to that rule.
-(2) "Over"-communicate. (!!!)
+  - (2) "Over"-communicate. (!!!)
-(3) "Over"-communicate. (!!!)
+  - (3) "Over"-communicate. (!!!)
-(4) Drop all pretense of formality.
+  - (4) Drop all pretense of formality.
-(5) Park egos at the door.
+  - (5) Park egos at the door.
 (Boot egoists from the inner circle if they don't shape up very quickly.)
-(6) Ensure that the group is diverse.
+  - (6) Ensure that the group is diverse.
-(7) Ensure that each member of the group has a Towering Competence—and is perceived as having such.
+  - (7) Ensure that each member of the group has a Towering Competence—and is perceived as having such.
-(8) Each member must have widespread credibility.
+  - (8) Each member must have widespread credibility.
-(9) Foster a predilection for ... rapid trial and error.
+  - (9) Foster a predilection for ... rapid trial and error.
 First, that creates the perception that "they aren't dilly-dallyin'"—motion matters.
-Second, the cure is anything but sure— so one must get moving if for no other reason than to see what happens when the system is perturbed.
+Second, the cure is anything but sure—so one must get moving if for no other reason than to see what happens when the system is perturbed.
 Third, there must be a willingness to admit error and stop a failed experiment ASAP—rather than holding on as a way of not admitting the experiment was a bust.
-(10) Also "over"-communicate beyond the group.
+  - (10) Also "over"-communicate beyond the group.
-1. Get China on Your Mind!
-Get India on Your Mind!
-Regardless of your rank and serial number, you should become a student of China and India.
+- **Get China on Your Mind!
+Get India on Your Mind!** Regardless of your rank and serial number, you should become a student of China and India.
 Both countries continue to grow at a remarkable pace—and together their population is about two-and-a-half billion.
 I'm not asking for the moon, but I am saying you'd best move up the learning curve to some extent.

-OPPORTUNITY
+## OPPORTUNITY

 1. Tough Times?
 Matchless Opportunity!
 The conventional wisdom is that tough times are a great opportunity to crowd out competitors suffering more than you are.
 I believe that tough times are mostly the ultimate test of character.
 Behaving decently when the yogurt hits the fan